 Knowledge Transfer Partnerships

-Current KTP period: Open date: 03.10.19 – Closing date: 11.12.19 (after this the next round will be available immediately, so don’t rush your application unnecessarily)
+Current KTP period: Open date: 12.12.19 (after this the next round will be available immediately, so don’t rush your application unnecessarily)

 A Knowledge Transfer Partnership (KTP) links your organisation with one of the UK’s world-class knowledge bases (a university or research organisation) to power strategic innovation projects, embed expertise and drive commercial growth. needed to develop it, a Knowledge Transfer Partnership may be the answer.
 It creates a dynamic three-way collaboration – between a business or not for profit organisation, a UK university or research organisation, and a suitably qualified graduate – to help realise a strategic innovation project, bring about transformative change and embed new capability.